“The Delights of Egypt”

 RAMESSES II

-Hotel: Our own private dahabiya Nile Cruise, night #2.
+Hotel: Nile Cruise Boat, night #2.
 Meals: BB, L, D

 Today we visit our second Greco-Roman temple (Philae Isis Temple was the first).
 These are temples that were built during the time the Greeks ruled Egypt (332 BCE – 30 BCE and afterward).
 The Philae, Kom Ombo, and Edfu Temples are all from this era.